Thqrn/CTT/docs/video/voukoder/index.md

 # What is Voukoder?

+!!! danger "IMPORTANT: Voukoder is not available anymore"

+    Vouk has deleted all releases of Voukoder, and is promoting [it's graph-based successor](https://www.voukoder.org/), on sale for 69EUR with a 14 day limited trial license.

+    If you have existing Core and Connector installations, they still work, but Vouk left no available archives

+    * The core is licensed under GPL, which anyone could bring back to life with updated ffmpeg dependencies (be careful with the branding, Vouk made that clear on the discord)
+    * The connectors have always been proprietary

+    There won't be any redistribution of the connectors unless explicitly permitted by Vouk (which I doubt will ever happen)

 Voukoder is a plugin NLEs that lets you export using ffmpeg encoders and filters (notably for [Upscaling](../ffmpeg/upscaling.md))